 FIU requires each University unit to develop a COOP specific to their respective unit.
 Emergencies can occur that may affect only portions of the University, but can disrupt overall University operations (i.e. Fire in the payroll department, lab accident in a research building, etc.), which necessitates having unit specific contingency plans.
-FIU utilizes FIU Ready, an online COOP planning tool designed specifically for universities to facilitate this process.
-Additionally, DEM staff provide training and technical assistance on COOP planning.
+FIU utilizes FIU Ready, a cloud-based continuity planning tool designed specifically for universities.
+Training and resources are available under the "Resources" tab via the dem.fiu.edu website.

-Updated unit COOPs are due annually on May 1.
+Unit COOPs are due for review annually on June 1.
 An effective unit COOP should address the following areas:

-- Protect human life. - Identify and prioritize critical functions that must continue regardless of the disruption. - Create plans and procedures that will mitigate against disruptions to maintain operations. - Protect critical equipment, records and other essential assets. - Identify alternate work locations. - Identify succession in unit leadership; delegations of authority. - Reduce the time it takes to recover and restore full operations. - Training, testing and validation of plan.
+Protect human life.

+- Identify and prioritize critical functions that must continue regardless of the disruption. - Create plans and procedures that will mitigate against disruptions to maintain operations. - Protect critical equipment, records and other essential assets. - Identify alternate work locations. - Identify succession in unit leadership; delegations of authority. - Reduce the time it takes to recover and restore full operations. - Training, testing and validation of plan.